joshmarshall/norm/README.md

 Only the DBM backend is currently implemented.
 I'm going to go after a few that I personally want to play with (Riak, Redis, maybe Postgres), but anyone can implement their own Connection and Store in their own projects.
-Feedback at this early stage would be LOVED.
+Feedback at this early stage would be much appreciated.

 The @norm.framework.* interfaces are obviously optional -- I like my tests telling me when I forgot to implement a method, but others don't like their duck typing